DianaNites/cargo-image/README.md

 Unlike `bootimage`, the standard `cargo-build` command is used to build your kernel.

-It is expected that your `.cargo/config` be configured to pass `--sysroot`, such as by using `cargo-sysroot`.
+It is expected that your `.cargo/config` be configured to pass `--sysroot` and have a proper `target`, such as by using `cargo-sysroot`.

 ## Prerequisite